Poetry

 turning the page to see if I had written strawberries

-Maybe he will read the back page while in the long
+Maybe he'll read the back page while in the long

-check-out line then fold it in half and leave it at the bottom
+check-out line, fold it in half, land leave at the bottom

-of the cart to later bring outside and let blow in the wind
+of the cart outside, and let blow in the wind

-With all the other lists we write.
-Or perhaps he'll unfold it
+with all the other lists, or perhaps he'll unfold it

 read it twice, and put it in his shirt pocket close to his heart.